momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 There are two benefits to the default networking setup.

 First, it is simple.
-You can get started with Momento and start interacting with your cache in as little as five minutes.
-(TODO: Link to quickstart).
+You can [get started with Momento](./../getting-started) and start interacting with your cache in as little as five minutes.
 You don't have to mess with complicated network configuration to benefit from a cache in your application.

 Second, it works well with serverless applications.
 Many serverless applications prioritize using services that are available over the public internet using HTTPS.
 Part of this is due to the initial complexity and latency around using Lambda functions within a VPC, but part of it is due to the reduced complexity of avoiding complex network configurations.